7TP

-The 7TP (siedmiotonowy polski - 7-tonne Polish) was a Polish light tank of the Second World War.
+The 7TP (siedmiotonowy polski, lit.
+'Polish 7-tonne') was a Polish light tank of the Second World War.
 It was developed from the British Vickers 6-ton.
-A standard tank of the Polish Army during the 1939 Invasion of Poland, its production did not exceed 150 vehicles.
+A standard tank of the Polish Army during the 1939 Polish Campaign, its production did not exceed 150 vehicles.
 Its chassis was used as the base for the C7P artillery tractor.

 Design

 The 7TP was the Polish development of the British Vickers 6-ton Mark E tank licence.
 Comparing to Vickers, the main new features of 7TP were: a better, more reliable and powerful diesel engine, a 37 mm anti-tank gun, thicker armour (17 mm instead of 13 mm on the front), modified ventilation, the Gundlach tank periscope, and a radio.
 About 132 tanks were produced between 1935 and the outbreak of the war, plus four iron prototypes.
 The designation 7TP meant "7 Tonne, Polish" (in fact its weight increased to 9 tonnes after the initial prototype).

-Although 7TP is often claimed to be the world's first (production) diesel-powered tank, this distinction actually goes to Japanese Type 89B I-Go Otsu, produced with a diesel engine from 1934 onwards.
+Although the 7TP is often claimed to be the world's first (production) diesel-powered tank, this distinction actually goes to Japanese Type 89B I-Go Otsu, produced with a diesel engine from 1934 onwards.
 Barring that, the claim of a first purpose-designed diesel-powered tank is tied with Type 95 Ha-Go, whose series production also commenced in 1935.

 Like its British predecessor, the 7TP was initially produced in two variants: twin turret version armed with 2 Ckm wz.30 machine guns, and a single turret version, armed with 37 mm Bofors wz.
 37 gun.
 After initial tests, it became clear that the twin-turret variant was obsolete and lacked firepower, so it was abandoned in favour of the more modern single turret design.

 Prior to the outbreak of World War II most of the twin turret tanks were converted to single turret versions and only 24 twin-turret types remained in Polish service (as opposed to roughly 108 of the other type).
 Twin and single turret variants had no specific designations.
 In some modern books they are unofficially designated "7TP dw." and "7TP jw."
 (Polish abbreviations for dwuwieżowy – dual turreted; jednowieżowy – single turreted).

 In 1938 Państwowe Zakłady Inżynierii also produced 13 prototype models of a better armored version of the 7TP – the 9TP.
 Although the 9TP never entered production, these prototypes were used in the defense of Warsaw in September 1939.